johnt84/FootballBlazorApp/README.md

 # Euro 2020 Blazor Server App

-Simple Blazor Server Web App which displays information about the the upcoming Euro 2020 football tournament including:
+Simple Blazor Server Web App which displays information about the the upcoming <a href="https://www.uefa.com/uefaeuro-2020/">Euro 2020</a> football tournament including:

 * Fixtures and Results
 * Groups